Air Products and Chemicals (NYSE:APD) PT Raised to $335.00 at Wells Fargo & Company

-Air Products and Chemicals (NYSE:APD) had its price target upped by research analysts at Wells Fargo & Company from $320.00 to $335.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
-The firm presently has an “overweight” rating on the basic materials company’s stock.
-Wells Fargo & Company‘s price target points to a potential upside of 14.27% from the stock’s previous close.
+Air Products and Chemicals (NYSE:APD) had its price objective boosted by Wells Fargo & Company from $320.00 to $335.00 in a report released on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the basic materials company’s stock.
+Wells Fargo & Company‘s price target would indicate a potential upside of 11.80% from the stock’s current price.

 About Air Products and Chemicals